Private Coptic Cairo & Coptic Museum Tour

 Built over the crypt where the Holy Family is believed to have sheltered during their flight to Egypt.
 One of the oldest churches in Cairo — the crypt itself dates to approximately the 4th century.

 ✦ The floor of the Coptic Museum contains a section of Roman mosaic that was part of the Babylon fortress.
 Modern visitors walk across it on glass panels.
-Your guide will stop here and show you the three layers of history visible from one spot: Roman, Coptic, and Islamic Cairo — all existing within 100 meters of each other.
+Your guide will stop here and show you the three layers of history visible from a single spot: Roman, Coptic, and Islamic Cairo — all within 100 meters of each other.

 Common First-Time Questions

-Can this be combined with Islamic Cairo in one day?
+Can this be combined with a visit to Islamic Cairo in one day?

 Yes — Coptic Cairo and Islamic Cairo are 20 minutes apart.
 A combined full day covering both is available.
 Ask us about the itinerary before booking — the sequence matters for pacing.